YanCotta/YanCotta/README.md

 I realized that intelligence, whether human, biological, or artificial, follows core principles of adaptation and optimization.
 My focus shifted to machine learning, multi-agent AI, and scalable automation, applying AI not just to solve problems but to amplify discovery.

 I engineer AI systems that push boundaries, accelerate research, and augment human expertise.
-With a background spanning cognitive science, bioinformatics, and AI engineering, I specialize in:
+With a background spanning cognitive science, bioinformatics, and AI engineering, I focus on developing AI-powered research tools, multi-agent AI architectures, and scalable AI systems that bridge theory and application.

-- Multi-Agent AI and LLM Optimization – Building intelligent agent systems that enhance AI-driven automation and problem-solving.
-- AI for Science – Developing AI-powered research tools for bioinformatics, genomics, and cognitive AI modeling.
-- Scalable AI and Systems Programming – Combining Python, C++, and Go to create AI architectures that are fast, efficient, and built for real-world applications.

 AI is redefining how science is conducted—from genomics to cognitive modeling to environmental intelligence.
 My mission is to build AI that enhances discovery, scales problem-solving, and transforms data into meaningful insights.